Evsio0n/MkbootimgForMac/README.md

 ##########################################################################################

-You can use /bin directtly if you want to save time,. otherwise you can use the scource code in /mkboot-img-master with 'make' command.
+You can use /bin directtly if you want to save time.
+For security issue you can use the scource code in /mkboot-img-master with 'make' command.
 ##########################################################################################
 Not long turn suppport.